Skip to main content

 Bath Baubles: Easy Updates for Your Bathroom

 A down-to-the-studs renovation is the obvious solution to many homeowners’ bathroom woes.
-Professional residential bathroom renovation services can solve everything from a bad layout to ongoing water and mildew issues to faulty appliances.
+A renovation can solve everything from a bad layout to ongoing water and mildew issues to faulty appliances.
 But when a bathroom is completely functional—just ugly and outdated—choosing to renovate can be a tough call for homeowners to make.
 It becomes harder to justify the cost of a full renovation, and it can be equally difficult to envision the impact a few simple and inexpensive updates can have on their bathroom’s big picture.
 Here are a few ideas to inspire that update-over-renovate mindset.

 Upgrade the Fixtures

 Lindsey Johnson, showroom manager at Ferguson Bath, Kitchen and Lighting Gallery in Forest, says that when people come into the store wanting to do small bathroom updates, they almost always start with swapping out their hardware and accessories.
-If you decide to install new plumbing fixtures in your bathroom, you may hire an expert in plumbing services in Fallbrook, CA. In addition, you may also want to prioritize bathroom equipment such as your water heater.
-Call Atlantis Plumbing, LLC.
-For a plumbing service Charlottesville.
-If you notice any irregularities with your water heater, you should have it serviced by a water heater repair technician.
-For water line repair Roanoke call Roger’s Plumbing & Trenching.

 “We’re seeing people move back toward polished chrome.
 In the past, we sold a lot of brushed nickel and oil-rubbed bronze, but polished chrome is classic and clean,” says Johnson.
 “People want an old-school look with a new-school feel.”

 Swapping one faucet out for another is an easy Saturday afternoon project, assuming both the old and new faucet are comparably configured.
 If purchasing a new basin isn’t in the plan, it’s important to choose a faucet type that will work with the sink’s existing drillings.
-Airdrie Plumbing Calgary can install faucets and check your pipes if repairs are needed.

 Towel rings, bars and hooks, along with toilet paper dispensers, are all relatively inexpensive and can be swapped out to match the finish of the new faucet.
 Cabinet hardware is another low-cost upgrade and comes in a variety of finishes and styles.
 Tubular or flat-edged pulls give bathrooms a more contemporary look while footed pulls are more traditional.
 For an eclectic accent, consider mixing in glass knobs.